 On 11 December 2001, the State Council promulgated the Regulations for the Administration of Foreign-Invested Telecommunications Enterprises (the "FITE Regulations"), which were amended on 10 September 2008 and 6 February 2016.
 According to the FITE Regulations, foreign investors are not allowed to hold more than 50% of the equity interests of a company providing value-added telecommunications services, including internet content provider services.
-In addition, a foreign investor who invests in a value-added telecommunications business in the PRC must possess prior experience in operating value-added telecommunications business or rules of a business operations overseas (the "Qualification Requirements").
+In addition, a foreign investor who invests in a value-added telecommunications business in the PRC must possess prior experience in operating value-added telecommunications business operations overseas (the "Qualification Requirements").
 Currently, none of the applicable PRC laws, regulations or rules provided clear guidance or interpretation on the Qualification Requirements.
-Therefore, in order for the Company to be able to carry on its business in the PRC, the Group has entered into the Contractual Arrangements to enable the Company to exercise and maintain control over operations of the Operating Entities and to consolidate these companies' financial results into the Company's results under International Financial Reporting Standards as if they are wholly-owned subsidiaries of the Company.
+Therefore, in order for the Company to be able to carry on its business in the PRC, the Group has entered into the Contractual Arrangements to enable the Company to exercise and maintain control over operations of the Operating Standards as if they are wholly-owned subsidiaries of the Company.
 Please refer to the section headed "Contractual Arrangements" of the Prospectus for details.